Quantitative concatenation for polynomial box norms: Introduction

-for some positive integer $t=O(1)$, where $\be_1, \be_2$ are the usual coordinate vectors in $\mathbb{Z}^2$.
+for some positive integer $t=O(1)$, where $\be_1, \be_2$ are the usual coordinate vectors in $\mathbb{Z}^2$, and $\Delta$ refers to the symmetric multiplicative derivative (defined in \eqref{E: symmetric derivative} below).
 (From here, one can hope to use degree-lowering arguments to decrease $t$ to its optimal value.)
 The usual PET argument gives control of \eqref{E: count of 2-dim} by an average of degree-$7$ box norms of $f_2$ in the directions

 In contrast to the single-dimensional examples described above, this example requires us to concatenate an average of many box norms involving {linear combinations} of \emph{two} principal directions $\be_2, \be_2-\be_1$ into a single box norm involving these {two} principal directions.
 More generally, in the study of multidimensional polynomial progressions